br0ast/simulationontology/development/1/informal CQ.md

 ### General Question

-Retrieve all the simulations in which an element is present as either a simulacrum or a reality counterpart
+What are the simulations in which a certain element participates as either the simulacrum or reality counterpart?

 ### Example Applied Question

-Retrieve all the simulations in which `odin` is present as either a simulacrum or a reality counterpart.
+What are the simulations in which `odin` participates as either the simulacrum or reality counterpart?

 #### Expected Outcome